alexfernandez/alexfernandez.github.io/2016/nginx-balancer.md

 (300 thousand requests per second), and all have gone through an ELB.
 Without a hitch.
-Continuously (at night traffic never goes below 100 krps).
+Continuously (at night, traffic never goes below 100 krps).
 But they were increasing our costs too much: it got to the point where 25% of our total Amazon bill went to pay the ELBs.